 - If you have a car: Are there free parking facilities in the building?

 - Are there swimming pools or gym facilities?

 #7 – Know Your Rights

 Get a heads up on the laws on tenants’ rights when renting a property in Dubai.
 First and foremost, make sure the landlord is the actual owner of the property.
 Before signing, read the contract agreement thoroughly, and ensure all points and clauses are clearly defined in the contract in terms of amenities, price, payment methods, and maintenance responsibility to ensure everything is legally binding.

 #8 – Pet-Friendly Community

 Last but not the least, if you are a pet lover and have pets in Dubai, it is always good to know at the outset if your new landlord will be happy to host your furry friend, and there is no restriction.

-It is very easy to be too excited and rushed into taking a decision on a viewing, but it’s important to take the time and check all the important details that personally matters to you before taking a final decision and signing a contract.
+It is very easy to be too excited and rushed into deciding on viewing, but it’s important to take the time and check all the important details that personally matter to you before making a final decision and signing a contract.